 Teasing seductress Natasha makes the list with some aplomb.
 She teased her way into my life from a bunk bed in Kazakhstan in 2015 until she finally realised I had succumbed into depression.
 I’ll never forget her, but I wish I could.
 I enjoyed my time in her country.

-Monika has been my best romance since Panny in 2015 but I walked out on her after she was angry with me, I didn’t need any more hassle after the lies of before.
-After Monika, I had a few dates but none were long term.
+Monika has been my best romance since Panny in 2015 but it also came to an end.
+After that, I had a few dates but none were long term.

 But Can you Find Love Online?